 The monkey exhibits are really awesome with several different species on display (with babies!).
 Of course there are chimps too!

 Lincoln Park Zoo is also home to a polar bear but on a boiling hot day in summer, I think it was hiding in a cold indoor enclosure!
-I checked on it several times during the day and it was always hiding!
+I checked on it several times during the day and it was always hiding.
 Having worked in a zoo through all the seasons, I’m well aware that animals can be hard to see in certain weather conditions!
+I was so sad though, like gorillas I’ve never seen a polar bear, so was hoping I’d be able to see it!

 Other animals include: giraffes, zebras, black bears, tigers, lions, camels, meerkats and penguins, just to name a few!
 The bird enclosure is ginormous and some of the species are free flying!
 I spent ages watching the naked mole rats, these little hairless moles with giant teeth are a bit of a scientific wonder and can live up to 32 years old!